SOFTS-NY cocoa sets near 45-year peak as supplies tighten

 * For the season-to-date, however, they are down 16.7% from the same period last season.

-* More rain is needed in Ivory Coast's main cocoa-growing regions this month to boost growth of the October-to-March main crop before the onset of the dry season, farmers said.
+* More rain is needed in Ivory Coast's main cocoa-growing regions this month to boost growth of the October-to-March main crop before the onset of the dry season, farmers said on Monday.

 COFFEE